Open/Alternative Textbook Initiative

 How it works

 The initiative provides grants between $2,000 and $10,000 to K-State faculty and instructors to help them develop or adopt alternatives to traditional print textbooks.
-Instead of purchasing traditional textbooks, students pay a small $10 course fee for the use of open or alternative materials.
+Instead of purchasing traditional textbooks, students may pay a small $10 course fee in courses that use open or alternative methods.

 The result is significant savings for K-State students and an incredible return on investment.
 For every $1,000 donated to the program, K-State has been able to save students a total of $8,000 overall.
 That is an 8:1 return on investment, and the program can achieve those returns every year.